Francisco Xavier de Mendonça Furtado: Carvalho e Melo's reforms and Mendonça Furtado's appointment

-The new northern state was a replacement of its predecessor the State of Maranhão which had contained three crown captaincies, Pará, Maranhão and Piauí, and six small donatory-type captaincies, Cabo do Norte, Marajó, Xingú, Caeté, Cametá and Cumá, all on the peripheries of the Amazon's delta.
-The small captaincies had been largely unproductive, but Pará was seen by the government as being economically productive and, in view of its location, of great strategic importance to the basin.
-Between 1751 and 1754, all these smaller captaincies were subsumed by the crown.

-With the creation of the new state, the capital was moved from São Luís located on the Atlantic shoreline to Belém do Pará, sometimes referred to as Nossa Senhora de Belém do Grão Pará (Our Lady of Bethlehem of Grao-Para) and Santa Maria de Belém (St. Mary of Bethlehem), on the Amazon River's south shore near its mouth.
+With the creation of the new state, its capital was moved from São Luís, located on the Atlantic shoreline, to Belém do Pará, sometimes referred to as Nossa Senhora de Belém do Grão Pará and Santa Maria de Belém, on the Amazon River's south shore near its mouth.
 The new location was based on Carvalho e Melo's request that Portugal develop a stronger presence at this point and westwards along the river.

+The Royal Instructions

-At the outset Mendonça Furtado received a set of 38 directives usually referred to as the "Royal Instructions" (Portuguese: Instruções Régias) or "Secret Instructions" dated 31 July 1751, which a commentator has described as "a Portuguese Project for the Amazon."
+At the outset, Mendonça Furtado received a set of 38 directives usually referred to as the Instruções Régias (Royal Instructions) or Instruções Secretas (Secret Instructions) dated 31 July 1751.
+The instructions were described as a "Portuguese Project for the Amazon".
 Although issued under the king's name and penned by his Secretary of State for Overseas Affairs, Diogo de Mendonça Côrte Real, given the king's distance from the functions of government, and taking into account the close relationship these instructions have with Carvalho e Melo's own objectives, it seems more than likely that he was either the author or directly involved in drafting the document.